tdegeus/GooseFEM/docs/examples/statics_linear.rst

     :lines: 92-103

-We now prescribe the displacement of the Prescribed degrees-of-freedom directly in the nodal displacements "disp" and compute the residual force.
+We now prescribe the displacement of the Prescribed degrees-of-freedom directly in the nodal displacements *disp* and compute the residual force.
-This is follows by partitioning and solving, all done internally in the "MatrixPartitioned" class.
+This is follows by partitioning and solving, all done internally in the *MatrixPartitioned* class.

 Post-process
 ============